Art transport through the ages: How Marie Antoinette's legacy finds its way into the digital age

 As one of the first companies in the art shipping industry, the Chenue Group has taken advantage of digital technology for the transport of artworks.

-In collaboration with traditional crate makers , whose task it is to carefully pack the often highly sensitive artworks, Chenue has Moviiu an intelligent platform .
+In collaboration with traditional crate makers, whose task it is to carefully pack the often highly sensitive artworks, Chenue has Moviiu an intelligent platform .
 This offers the global art dealer a fast and secure solution for shipping artworks.

-Using an online tool based on artificial intelligence, art buyers can enter information about delivery details such as pickup address, delivery address and size of the artwork.
+Using an online tool based on artificial intelligence can , art buyers enter information about delivery details such as pickup address, delivery address and size of the artwork.

-Within a few seconds, the artificial intelligence then determines the transport price , the shipping conditions and the optimal packaging size – although these are still manufactured by specialized box makers.
+Within a few seconds, the artificial intelligence then determines the transport price, the shipping conditions and the optimal packaging size – although these are still manufactured by specialized box makers.

 After completing the order process, the customer receives the customized packaging material at their collection address.
 The customer places their artwork in this box and then arranges for shipping via the website.